borisyalcin/projects/README.md

 ## Data Analytics Projects

-* <a href="https://borisyalcin.github.io/sales-performance-corona/"> Restaurants Sales Indications during COVID </a>
+* <a href="https://borisyalcin.github.io/sales-performance-corona/"> Restaurants Sales Patterns and Performance during COVID </a>
 * <a href="https://borisyalcin.github.io/marketing-rfm-analysis/"> Marketing Analysis and RFM Rates with Correlation Metrics </a>
 * <a href="https://borisyalcin.github.io/weather-api/"> Weather API Python Data Analysis </a>
 * <a href="https://borisyalcin.github.io/drug-effectiveness/"> Drug Effectiveness and Regiment Analysis </a>